elgatosf/streamdeck-kit-ipad/README.md

 ## Requirements

+> [!IMPORTANT]
+> During the alpha phase, the app is not in available in the App Store.
+You can load it via the [TestFlight](https://developer.apple.com/testflight/) app.
+Use [this link [TODO: ADD LINK]](https://add.testflight/link/here) to participate in testing.

 1. Install [Elgato Stream Deck Connect](https://itunes.apple.com/de/app/elgato-stream-deck-connect/id6474433828)
 2. Enable the driver in system settings (Follow instructions in the app)